Voice Canvas - AI Art Director - XeLseD

 recognition = new webkitSpeechRecognition();

-Creates a new instance of the Web Speech API recognition object for processing voice input
+Creates a new speech recognition object using the browser's built-in Web Speech API

 recognition.continuous = false;

-Configures the recognizer to stop listening after detecting one phrase, rather than listening continuously
+Tells the recognizer to stop listening after one phrase instead of listening forever

 recognition.lang = 'en-US';